-In this episode of the Safe House Initiative, host Jeff Edwards welcomes Craig Bowman, Vice President at Trellix and the visionary founder of The Redwood Project.
+In this episode of the Safe House Initiative, host Jeff Edwards welcomes Craig Bowman, Vice President at Trellix and the co-founder of the Redwood Project.
 Their conversation dives deep into the urgent need for a federal cyber enterprise that seamlessly integrates public and private sector efforts to fortify national cybersecurity.

 Craig shares his unique journey, from his early days in business and computers to pivotal roles within the Department of Defense, Adobe, Verizon, VMware, and now Trellix.
 His extensive background in both offensive and defensive cyber operations has shaped his profound understanding of the industry’s collaborative needs.